mongodb-labs/drivers-atlas-testing/docs/source/spec-test-format.rst

       restartVms: true

   * assertPrimaryRegion: assert that the primary in the deployment is in the specified region.
-The value MUST be the region name as defined in Atlas API, e.g. ``US_WEST_1``.
+The value MUST be a hash with the following keys:

+    * region (string, required): the region name as defined in Atlas API, e.g. ``US_WEST_1``.
+    * timeout (floating-point number, optional): the maximum time, in seconds, to wait for the region to become the expected one.
+      Default is 90 seconds.

     This operation is undefined and MUST NOT be used when the deployment is a sharded cluster.

     Example::

+      assertPrimaryRegion:
-      assertPrimaryRegion: US_WEST_1
+        region: US_WEST_1
+        timeout: 15

   * sleep: do nothing for the specified duration.
 The value MUST be the duration to sleep for, in seconds.